caijinghong1468/PTT-PolTrack/README.md

-# ml_proj
+# ML_Proj
-It's a machine learning project of determining an author‘s political spectrum on ptt political page
+This is a machine learning project aimed at determining an author’s political spectrum on the PTT political page.
 ## Environment
 ---
 |**Environment**|**Version**|